-There are several challenges for the reconstruction algorithms used in the detector.
+There are several challenges for the reconstruction algo-101 rithms used in the detector.

-Modeling Difficulties The underlying physics of the system are nontrivial to model.
-The muon's light is scattered by the dust and air crystals in the ice medium.
-This scattering is both complex and stochastic, and the scattering
+Modeling Difficulties The underlying physics of the sys104 tem are nontrivial to model.
+The muon's light is scattered105 by the dust impurities and air bubbles in the ice medium.106 This scattering cannot be analytically well-approximated,107 and the scattering properties of the ice vary with depth [11].108 These challenges make it difficult to design a complete mod-109 el of the muon's light scattering.